airbnb/knowledge-repo/README.md

 [![Build Status](https://travis-ci.org/airbnb/knowledge-repo.svg?branch=master)](https://travis-ci.org/airbnb/knowledge-repo)
 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/t88a27n099oqnbsw/branch/master?svg=true&pendingText=Windows%20build%20pending...&passingText=Windows%20build%20passing&failingText=Windows%20build%20failing)](https://ci.appveyor.com/project/matthewwardrop/knowledge-repo)

-The Knowledge Repo is a convenient set of tools and a web application to create and disseminate a curated collection of knowledge posts, which are usually created from technical formats such as Jupyter and RMarkdown notebooks.
+The Knowledge Repository project is focused on facilitating the sharing of knowledge between data scientists and other technical roles using data formats and tools that make sense in these professions.
+It provides various data stores (and utilities to manage them) for "knowledge posts", with a particular focus on notebooks (R Markdown and Jupyter / IPython Notebook) to better promote reproducible research.

 For more information about the motivation and inspiration behind this project, we encourage you to read our [Medium Post](https://medium.com/airbnb-engineering/scaling-knowledge-at-airbnb-875d73eff091).